rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 ### Controlling configuration
 For both Consul and etcd, `-disco-confg` can either be an actual JSON string, or a path to a file containing a JSON-formatted configuration.
 The former option may be more convenient if the configuration you need to supply is very short, as in the example above.

+The example above demonstrates a simple configuration, and most real deployments will require more configuration information for Consul and etcd.
+For example, your Consul system might be reachable over HTTPS.
+To more fully configure rqlite for Discovery, consult the relevant configuration specification below.
+You must create a JSON-formatted file which matches that described in the source code.

 - [Full Consul configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/consul/config.go)
 - [Full etcd configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/etcd/config.go)